Pekanbaru: Economy

 After oil was discovered in the region in the 1930s, Pekanbaru's economy has depended heavily on oil revenues which caused the city to have the highest per capita income in Indonesia.
 Most of Indonesia's petroleum is produced in Riau, and much of Pekanbaru's economy is based on the petroleum industry.
 International oil companies, prominently Chevron from the US, as well as other Indonesian companies, have established their offices in the region.
 The city is connected by road to an oil refining and exporting port in Dumai.
 Many facilities and infrastructures such as an airport, stadiums, housing areas, schools, bridges that cross the Siak River in Pekanbaru, the roads in Rumbai and the roads to Dumai, were partially or fully financed by oil companies in the area.

 Pekanbaru is really close with some of the home of mega-companies, such as PT Riau Andalan Pulp Paper, PT.
 Indah Kiat, PT.
 Chevron Pacific Indonesia, and PT Perkebunan Nusantara V and some wood-sawmill, CPOs, and rubber-processing companies, and Pekanbaru is often said to be one of the cities with the highest money and banking rotation in Indonesia.

 As Pekanbaru is prominently known as a major gateway for tourists from Singapore and Malaysia, the city has become a favourite stop-over for travellers before they go further inland to other regions of Sumatra Island such as Padang and Jambi.
 The Pasar Pusat (Central Market) is a food-trip destination and considered a household-goods trove.
 Pasar Bawah and Pasar Tengah, located near to the port and Siak riverbank, are especially known for the marketplace for buying and selling of Chinese goods like ceramics and carpets.

 Around 127,000 foreign tourists arrived in Pekanbaru through its airport during 2018.

-On the other hand, there are many developments of shopping malls such as Plaza Senapelan, Plaza Citra, Plaza Sukaramai, Mal Pekanbaru, Mal SKA, Sadira Plaza, Living World, Transmart Mini Studio, Mal Ciputra Seraya, Lotte Mart, Metropolitan Trade Center, The Central, Ramayana, Robinson, Metro, and Giant Grocery Store.
+On the other hand, there are many developments of shopping malls.
 Additionally, there are a lot of housing areas have been developed since the 2000s surrounding the city, particularly in Panam area whereby the housing project along the road has been tremendously established and now becoming one of the most populous area in Pekanbaru even though it is located far from downtown.

 Favorably, there are several landmarks that have been built in this city.
 For example, The Great Mosque of An-nur, Mesjid Raya Pekanbaru, Pasar Bawah or Tourist Market, Riau Bank Tower, Riau Government Office Tower, Siak IV Bridge, Zapin Dance Monument and there are many more to come.